Online MBA Programs in Missouri

 4. University of Missouri

-If you are a working professional searching for a dynamic and flexible MBA program, Mizzou’s exec MBA might just be for you.
-This online MBA in Missouri is specifically designed for working professionals and built on a unique hybrid model of classroom and online delivery mode.
+If you are a working professional searching for a dynamic and flexible MBA program, Mizzou Online’s ExecMBA might just be for you.
+This online MBA is specifically designed for working professionals and built on a unique hybrid classroom model and online delivery mode.
 The program is top-notch, delivered by Mizzou’s distinguished faculty, and backed by a powerful alumni network.

 The program is 21 months in length and built on a 25/75 model.
-Practically speaking, this means that students spend 25% of their time in class studying and 75% of their time studying online.
-The program includes a global residency, is built on a cohort structure, and designed to push your intellect.
+Practically speaking, this means that students spend 25% of their time in class and 75% of their time studying online.
+The program includes a global residency, is built on a cohort structure, and is designed to push students’ intellect.
 Classes are eight weeks in length, and campus classes are taught on the weekends – which means you don’t have to put your career on hold.
 Two four-day mandatory campus residencies are required.

 MBA Programs in Missouri

 Drury University is located on a 90-acre campus in Springfield, Missouri, and offers an AACSB and ACBSP accredited MBA program.
 Its classes are designed for professionals and built on a platform that links liberal arts and sciences with professional studies.
 Students graduate from the program with enhanced teamwork, communication, and leadership skills.
 Drury prides itself on its graduates holding key positions at Case New Holland and Paul Mueller’s organizations.

 The program is 30 credits in length and can be completed in one year, two, or four years.
 Classes are small and offered in the evenings from 6:00 – 8:45 pm to accommodate working professionals’ schedules.
 All students complete a week-long international business trip as part of a venture and innovation course.
 A mentorship program for students is also available with local business leaders.